hkwi/gopenflow/ofp4_str_exp.md

 - prerequisite : STROXM_BASIC_DOT11_FRAME_CTRL=\x00\x00/\x0C\x00

 ### STROXM_BASIC_DOT11_ACTION_CATEGORY
 Represents "Action field" in Action frame.
-Vendor specific action will want ^M additional bytes for match, so length is defined as variable, prefix match.
+Vendor specific action will want additional bytes for match, so length is defined as variable, prefix match.
 Set-field is not supported.
 Only non-ROBUST frames are supported for now (depends on the implementation).